-(Note: If I I had the opportunity to convey a message to the world, via the front cover of the NYT, it would be about social responsibility of the media, in the wake of countless shootings and violence.)
+(Note: If I I had the opportunity to convey a message to the world, it would be about social responsibility of the media, in the wake of countless shootings and violence.)

 Rolling Stone Senior Editor Christian Hoard needs to go back to class, and get some class.